rails/rails/guides/source/security.md

 end
 ```

-The above method can be placed in the +ApplicationController+ and will be called when a CSRF token is not present on a non-GET request.
+The above method can be placed in the `ApplicationController` and will be called when a CSRF token is not present on a non-GET request.

 Note that _(highlight)cross-site scripting (XSS) vulnerabilities bypass all CSRF protections_.
 XSS gives the attacker access to all elements on a page, so he can read the CSRF security token from a form or directly submit the form.
 Read <a href="#cross-site-scripting-xss">more about XSS</a> later.